conigs/keyforgerules.github.io/README.md

 When a card is sacrificed, that card is considered to have been destroyed, and any **“Destroyed:”** abilities the card has resolve.

+A player cannot sacrifice a card they do not control.

 ### SEARCH